← All playbooks

 4. Wait about 5 minutes for DNS to propagate.

-5. Log into outlook.office.com with the new credentials and send a test email to your personal address.
+5. Log into your new webmail with the credentials they sent and send a test email to your personal address.

 6. Add the mailbox to your phone's mail app so you don't miss the first real one.